schuchert/wikispaces/pages/FitNesse.Tutorials.AlternativeScriptTableSyntax.md

   * a new way to represent script tables

 ## Not Starting from Scratch
 I'm bolting this tutorial on more than a year after writing the other tutorials.
 So I'm starting with the last checkin into github and creating all new tables for this example.
 I might eventually integrate this into the tutorial suite at some point in the future, but for now if you want to get started, [follow the instructions here](FitNesse.Tutorials.WorkingFromGitHub).
-When switching to tags, use the following tag: //**FitNesse.FitNesse.Tutorials.TableTables.Finished**//.
+When switching to tags, use the following tag: **FitNesse.FitNesse.Tutorials.TableTables.Finished**.

 ## An Example Revisited
 As mentioned, this tutorial stands alone and is bolted on.
 As such, I'm going to provide a stand-alone page to get you started assuming you have no existing FitNesse pages already.
 What I realized picking this up a year later is I neglected to include the FitNesseRoot in git.
 I'll fix that on a rewrite.